rogerwelin/rogerwelin.github.io/_posts/2018-09-03-golang-concurrency-fundamentals.markdown

 {% endhighlight %}

-Given what we learned so far of channel, let's try to fix our concurrent urlfetcher program using only channels.
+Given what we learned so far of channel, let's try to rewrite our concurrent urlfetcher program to using channels instead of mutex/shared memory.
+An example program is outlined below, I'll explain the flow based on the comments:

+1. We'll create a unbuffered channel which we'll send and receive messages to
+2. We starts the receiving of the channel in a goroutine, since sending without a receiver would block (eg. deadlock)
+3. We loop each element in the url slice and starts a new goroutine for each one, making all http get:s concurrently
+4. The makeRequest function performs the http get and sends it's results to the receiver function
+5. The collect function prints the result of the HttpResult struct when messages are sent to the channel
+6. Finally we'll move on when all urls are processed with the help of a WaitGroup

+Notice here that the sender function and the receiver function are totally decoupled, they are using the urlChan channel to communicate, not by sharing memory

 {% highlight go %}